Clara Schumann was completely unique and awesome – and here's why

 Johannes Brahms was in love with Clara, but she was married to his best friend.

 Robert Schumann's mental health deteriorated later in life and he attempted to commit suicide before he was then admitted to an asylum.
 When this happened, Brahms came to stay at their home to support the family.
 Clara and Brahms' relationship blossomed to more than friendship, and although it's unclear what exactly went on, this love triangle holds a position as one of the most retold love stories in music history.

 Brahms wrote to her declaring his feelings:

 "I wish I could write to you as tenderly as I love you and tell you all the good things I wish you."

 Clara had a complicated personal relationship with Johannes Brahms, but he was always supportive of her professional career.
-She was in fact the first person to ever publicly perform any work composed by Brahms in his lifetime (specifically the Andante and Scherzo from the Sonata in F minor, in Leipzig, 23 October 1854).
+She was in fact the first person to ever publicly perform any of his work Brahms (specifically the Andante and Scherzo from the Sonata in F minor, in Leipzig, 23 October 1854).

 She earned most of the money in the Schumann household which was extremely unusual for the time.

-Clara’s work has often been marginalised through claims that her husband composed the work published under her name.
+Clara’s work has often been marginalised by people claiming her husband was the 'real' composer behind her works.
 The couple worked together on some songs, but her pieces were in fact more popular than his at the time.

 Clara stopped composing at the young age of 36.
 In later life she said: